 11. Grip Trainers

-Usually, functional grip strength is an indicator of overall health.
+Grip strength is necessary for daily functional tasks like carrying and lifting, but also allows you to develop the ability to grasp objects and improve your independence.
+Usually, functional grip strength is also an indicator of overall health.
 Therefore, it’s important for individuals who struggle with grip to find ways to strengthen it.
 Grip trainers are a great way to improve, build, and restore strength.

 12. Cuff Weights

 Adjustable cuff weights can be attached to your ankles or wrists and help build strength.
 They offer incremental resistance that you can use to increase the level of difficulty in your exercises.
 Even one pound of extra resistance can make a difference.
+Because the weights can be wrapped around your wrist or ankles, even individuals with decreased hand or grip function are able to use it for strength training.
 Be sure to check with your physical therapist before adding extra weight to make sure it’s safe for you.

 Flex bars are another simple physical therapy tool that offers resistance training for your grip and forearm.
-They are great for reducing elbow pain and are particularly popular for addressing “tennis elbow.”
-Be sure to check with your therapist before doing any kind of exercise to help treat pain.
-They can make sure you are doing appropriate movements.
+They are great for increasing hand and forearm strength, and also reducing elbow pain related to “tennis elbow.”
+Be sure to check with your therapist before doing any kind of exercise to help treat pain, in order to make sure they are appropriate for your condition and performed safely.

 Shopping for Physical Therapy Equipment